Location: Phang Nga, Thailand

 Travel & Accom.

-Accommodation is in dorm style rooms, with en-suite bathrooms, running cold water.
-The maximum number of volunteers per room is 6.
-Please note that sometimes, the rooms are mixed gender.
+Dorm style rooms, with en-suite bathrooms and running cold water.
+The maximum number of volunteers per room is 6 and may be mixed gender.
 Participants share all base duties, including cleaning the common area and the resource room and other daily chores.
 Drinking water will be provided.
+All meals are included and some may be prepared for you by the village cook

 - Minimum age 18